Harnet69/WhatIsTheDistance/README.md

  - DataBinding as OOP principle in frontend
  - Retrofit as a manager of interactions with APIs
  - SQLite database as local storage
  - Room as a mapper of applications classes to a local database
+ - Dagger2 as dependency injection manager
  - SharedPreferences as local storage of application settings
  - Coroutines as substitution of deprecated AsyncTask
  - SonarCloud service as code quality manager